recanman/getmonero.dev/README.md

 ## Images

-Images should be placed under a folder in `/images` using the same folder name for the relevant markdown file in `/docs`.
+Images should be placed under a folder in `/images` using the same folder name for the relevant markdown file.

 When linking images, follow a format like this: